Internal review requests procedure

 - copies of any relevant letters or other documents that have not previously been provided

-- the outcome being sought.
+- the outcome you are seeking.

 - email to firstname.lastname@example.org with Internal Review Request in the subject

-- mail to Office of the Queensland Ombudsman, GPO Box 3314, Brisbane, Qld 4001
+- mail to Office of the Queensland Ombudsman, GPO Box 3314, Brisbane, Qld 4001.

-6. Who conducts the review?
+8. Who conducts an internal review?

-7. What outcome can be expected?
+10. What outcome can be expected?